Skip to content

 The consummate leader cultivates the moral law, and strictly adheres to method and discipline; thus it is in his power to control success.

-It’s easy to give in to your basic natural and urges.
+It’s easy to give in to your basic instincts and urges.
 However, this usually results in a negative outcome.
-As a leader, this can have devastating effects on the morale of your team and their respect for you.
+As a leader, this can have devastating effects on your team’s morale and respect for you.

-This is how abuses of power take place.
+This is how abuses of power occur.
 The leader uses rank or title to take advantage of or take things from his people.
-If you are not disciplined enough to keep your desires in check, then you can be manipulated by the enemy and lose your allies’ support.
+If you are not disciplined enough to keep your desires in check, you can be manipulated by the enemy and lose your allies’ support.

 This is something I learned while getting sober.
 Putting down the bottle made it impossible to manipulate me by offering me free drinks.
-It kept me out of a lot of places where there could be threats to what I valued in my life.
+It kept me out of many places where there could be threats to what I valued.

 [Read a few other things I learned about getting sober here.]